JAlcocerT/JAlcocerT/content/blog/dev-powerbi.md

 * **Plotly.js**: A high-level, open-source library that's great for creating interactive, publication-quality charts with minimal effort.
 It supports a wide range of chart types out of the box and works across multiple languages, including Python and R. It is a good choice if you need interactivity but don't want to get into the weeds of D3.
 * **Chart.js**: A simple and lightweight library that uses the HTML5 `<canvas>` element to render animated, responsive charts.
 It's very easy to get started with for basic charts like bar, line, and pie charts.
 * **Highcharts**: A commercial JavaScript charting library.
 It's a popular choice for enterprise applications due to its extensive documentation, rich features, and professional support, though it requires a license for commercial use.

+### Query Folding?

+#### 1. The Deep Dive into Query Folding

+**What is it?**
+Query Folding is the ability of the Power Query engine (M language) to analyze the transformation steps you’ve defined in the editor and translate them back into a single, efficient query in the native language of the data source (usually SQL).

+**Analogy:**
+Imagine you are at a restaurant.
+* **Without Query Folding:** You order the raw ingredients (a whole raw chicken, separate raw vegetables, spices) brought to your table.
+You then have to chop, cook, and assemble the meal yourself.
+(Your local machine does all the heavy lifting).
+* **With Query Folding:** You order "Chicken Stir Fry."
+The waiter tells the kitchen (the database server) exactly what you want.
+The professional chef in the heavy-duty kitchen does all the work and just sends you the finished plate.
+(The database server does the work; your local machine just receives the result).

+**Does M do it by default?**
+**Yes, absolutely.** The Power Query engine is designed to attempt folding for every single step you add.
+It *wants* to push the work to the server.

+**When does it break?**
+Folding breaks when you ask M to do something that has no direct equivalent in SQL, or when the engine gets confused by the complexity of the steps.

+Common folding breakers:
+* **Adding an Index Column:** Especially if it relies on the current sort order of the data in memory.
+* **Certain Data Type Changes:** Changing a column to a data type the source DB doesn't support easily.
+* **Complex Custom M Functions:** Writing custom M code that uses iterative logic loops.
+* **Merging with a Non-Foldable Source:** Trying to join a SQL table with a local Excel file.

+**How a Senior Lead checks it:**
+In Power Query Editor, right-click on the last step of your applied steps.
+* If **"View Native Query"** is clickable, congratulations, it's folding.
+You can click it to see the actual SQL being sent to the server.
+* If it is **grayed out**, folding broke somewhere upstream.
+You need to trace back up the steps to find the offender.

+---

+#### 2. The "Custom SQL" Approach

+You asked: *"if i write directly the sql query, i can skip M and do directly DAX?"*

+**The short answer: Yes, you can.**

+**The technical reality:** When you use "Get Data -> SQL Server" and paste a query into the "Advanced options -> SQL statement" box, you are essentially telling Power Query: "Don't try to figure this out.
+Just send this exact text string to the server and give me back whatever it produces."

+**Do you "skip" M?**
+Not exactly.
+Power BI *always* uses M to connect to data sources.
+Behind the scenes, Power BI wraps your custom SQL in a minimal M wrapper, looking something like this:

+`Source = Sql.Database("ServerName", "DbName", [Query="SELECT * FROM Table WHERE Year = 2023"])`

+You skipped the *process* of using the Power Query interface to build transformations step-by-step, but M is still the delivery mechanism.

+**Can you do DAX immediately after?**
+Yes.
+Once that custom SQL query returns a table and loads it into the model, the model doesn't care how it got there.
+It's ready for DAX measures just like any other table.

+---

+#### 3. The Senior Verdict: Efficiency & Best Practice

+You asked: *"is there any efficiency difference?"*

+This is the most crucial part of the answer.

+##### Scenario A: The Ideal World (Folding M vs. Identical Custom SQL)

+If you use Power Query buttons to filter rows and remove columns, and M successfully folds that into:
+`SELECT ColumnA, ColumnB FROM Table WHERE Year = 2023`

+And alternatively, you hand-write that exact same SQL and paste it into the connect dialog.

+**Efficiency Difference: Zero.** The database receives the exact same instruction.

+##### Scenario B: The Senior Architect's Reality Check

+As a Senior Lead, I generally **discourage** pasting custom SQL directly into Power BI, unless absolutely necessary.

+Here is why, and the efficiency implications:

+**1. The "Folding Wall" (Major Efficiency Risk)**
+The moment you paste a custom SQL query as your source, Power Query treats that result as a "black box." **It will not fold any subsequent steps.**

+If you paste a SQL query that returns 10 million rows, and then in the Power Query editor you add a step to filter it down to last month's data, Power BI must download all 10 million rows first and then filter them locally on your machine.
+You just destroyed efficiency.

+**2. Maintenance Nightmare**
+If you embed complex logic (e.g., a 300-line SQL query with 5 joins and a CTE) inside the "Advanced editor" dialog box, it is hidden.
+The next developer who picks up your file will have no idea what's happening.
+It's much harder to debug than seeing a clear list of applied steps in Power Query.

+**The Senior Best Practice Recommendation:**

+1.  **Push it to the Database View (Gold Layer):** The absolute most efficient and governable method is to have a Data Engineer create a materialized **View** in the SQL database that contains exactly the data you need, already joined and cleaned.
+Then, Power BI just does `SELECT * FROM ThatPerfectView`.
+2.  **Use Power Query folding:** If a view isn't possible, use the standard Power Query steps and ensure they fold.
+This is transparent and maintainable.
+3.  **Last Resort - Custom SQL:** Only paste custom SQL if the logic is so complex that M cannot generate an efficient query for it (e.g., very specific database-proprietary window functions or hints), AND you guarantee no further transformation steps will be added in Power Query.